SussexUCU/USS/data/README.md

 | 2020 | direct from page 4, table 2 of USS website .pdf of 2020 cashflows and filed in [docs/cashflows](https://github.com/SussexUCU/USS/tree/main/docs/cashflows 'cashflows') |

 ## `discount_rates`

+USS generally quote discount rates in multiple places.
+The data can be written as i) yearly discount rates in data tables 2) formulae for deriving yearl discount rates 3) single equivalent discount rates that represent some average of the yearly discount rates.
+These three methods often have small differences in third or higher significant figures.

 | basis | year | source |
 |:--|:--|:--|
 | `nominal`| blah |blah |